sheddyranking/window-function/README.md

 # window-function
-Complete window functions scipts writting in PostgreSQL

-Everything you need to know about windows functions with detail examples
+Complete window functions scipts writting in PostgreSQL, Everything you need to know about windows functions with examples